DigitalPublishingToolkit/TOD45_InternetFromIndia/md/07NafisHasan.md

 the grave reactions toward it.
 There is a robust, if brief, history of the datafication of government, which is not often recalled but is a reference point of the current predicament.
-Historically speaking, what we see now is a situation I term excess. []{#_Hlk109122378 .anchor}Excess or the excesses of digitization become a vantage point to illuminate the historical conditions and trajectory of digitization as a changing technopolitical assemblage of people, ideas, and technologies and their effects beyond expected outcomes.
+Historically speaking, what we see now is a situation I term excess.
+Excess or the excesses of digitization become a vantage point to illuminate the historical conditions and trajectory of digitization as a changing technopolitical assemblage of people, ideas, and technologies and their effects beyond expected outcomes.
 Other people interested in this history have asked and convincingly pointed out to the many political choices that have led to the present.
-In other words, we have some scholarly excavations of *why* digitization is in the state it is in. []{#_Hlk109811667 .anchor}Somewhat uniquely, this essay asks not why but *how* we reached here.
+In other words, we have some scholarly excavations of *why* digitization is in the state it is in.
+Somewhat uniquely, this essay asks not why but *how* we reached here.
 Also uniquely, the story of this how is revealed through a technological object: database management systems as a conglomeration of code and algorithms that came to define and direct